 Other than the standard warnings about hiking in the desert, this is a safe area, but be careful scrambling around on the rocks.
 The walking is fairly easy, but parts of the route cross rocky areas where the use-trail is faint.
 While in the area, remember that petroglyphs and pictographs are national treasures and are easily damaged.
 Please do not touch them, as the oils from you skin can degrade them.
 Be sure and bring your camera, and take plenty of photos to remember your hike.

 While hiking, please respect the land and the other people out there, and try to Leave No Trace of your passage.
 Be prepared to pack out everything you pack in.
 Also, even though this hike is short, this is a wild and remote area without services of any kind (no restrooms, no water, no gas, no food, no cell service).

 Bring plenty of water, food/snacks for yourself, and wear weather-appropriate clothing.
 Layers are best, so you can adjust for the temperature fluctuations during the day.
 Please also bring hand sanitizer and sunscreen and wear closed-toed shoes and a hat.
 Hiking poles may also be helpful.

 We will meet at the junction of Highway 170 and Gold Butte Road at 9:00 AM and will return by 4:00 PM.
-Because of Covid-19 restrictions, we are unable to provide carpool services, but the trailhead is accessible with a carefully driven sedan, although high clearance vehicles are preferred.
-You will need to wear a mask when in close proximity of others, such as at the beginning of the hike when turning in hike waivers but social distancing is simple while hiking, if you remain cognizant of the others in your group.
+Because of Covid-19 restrictions, we are unable to provide carpool services, and attendees will not be permitted to carpool from the Meetup.
+The trailhead is accessible with a carefully driven sedan, although high clearance vehicles are preferred.
+You will need to wear a mask when in close proximity of others.
+Social distancing protocol will be followed.